 Once we got all of the things that we wanted, we sat down at our table/tent.
 The staff soon brought out Khalifa’s chicken strips and fries and he loved them!
 What’s also really great about this restaurant is that its outdoors and there’s plenty of space for your little ones to walk around, if they start getting agitated from sitting in one place.

 After we had stuffed ourselves with the mains, my husband left since he was quite tired after a long day.
-Christina and I stayed and enjoyed the desserts.
+My friend and I stayed and enjoyed the desserts.
 Along with many different kinds of Arabic sweets, there was also a cart just for cakes, tarts, and Western-style desserts.
 There were also fresh fruits and dried fruits.

 We must have stayed for more than 2 hours after dinner, before leaving the restaurant.
 The vibe is so nice and calm, and the staff don’t rush the guests at all.
 They’re always there when you need them, but are not intrusive and I really appreciate that.
 We left at almost midnight, which rarely ever happens, but I got lucky because Khalifa was asleep.

 There’s also live entertainment.
 In the background there are Arabic oud players, and there is even two belly dance performances through the night.